-Van Handel Automotive was established in March of 2007.
+Van Handel Automotive was established in 2007.
 Formerly Sisters Car Care, this location has serviced the community of Sisters and the surrounding area for many years.
 We are always striving to further improve our available services and customer experience.

 Van Handel Automotive is ASE-Certified: ASE is short for the National Institute for Automotive Service Excellence.
 Since 1972 this industry recognized independent non-profit organization has worked to improve the quality of vehicle repair and service by testing and certifying automotive professionals.

 ASE promotes excellence in automotive repair and service. over 300,000 Automotive Technician and Service Professionals hold ASE Certifications.
 ASE Certified Technicians work in every part of the automotive service industry.
 ASE certifies the automotive technician and service professionals not the auto shops.

 To protect the automotive service consumer, shop owner, and the automotive technician.
 ASE tests and certify automotive professionals so that shop owners and service customers can better gauge a technicians level of expertise before contracting the technician’s services.
 ASE certifies the automotive technician professional so they can offer tangible proof of their technical knowledge.
 ASE Certification testing means peace of mind for auto service managers, customers.